-3.3 Calling absolute copy number
+3.1 Calling copy number gains and losses

 The relationship between the observed copy ratio and the true underlying copy number depends on tumor cell fraction (purity), genome ploidy (which may be heterogeneous in a tissue sample), and the size of the subclonal population containing the CNA.
-Because of these ambiguities, CNVkit only reports the estimated log2 copy ratio, and does not currently attempt a formal statistical test for estimating integer copy number.
+Because of these ambiguities, CNVkit initially reports only the estimated log2 copy ratio, and supports several approaches to deriving absolute integer copy number or evaluating copy number gains and losses.